DerrickLamers/cncjswiki/User-Guide.md

 ## A TinyWeb Console on 320x240 LCD Display

-For users who want the jog function with cnc.js on a small 320x240 LCD display, use the mount option to set a mount point to serve static files.
+For users who want the jog function on a small 320x240 LCD display, use the mount option to set a mount point to serve static files.
 For example:
 ```
 $ cnc -h
   Usage: cnc [options]